 Both the climatic and the vegetation-ecological demarcation of the above-mentioned sections is difficult.
 The tropics cease to exist where frosts become noticeable or the mean annual temperature falls below 18 °C when there is no frost, so that tropical crops such as coffee, cocoa, cocos, pineapple, etc. are no longer profitable and only tea, citrus and individual palms remain.
 In the area of zonobiome V, slight frosts already occur, but the mean daily minima of the coldest month are still above 0 °C, which means that a cold season does not occur.
-The annual means are slightly above or below 15 °C, the tree species of the forests are at least partly evergreen, while in ZO V/VI this is only true for some shrub species.
+The annual means are slightly above or below 15 °C, the tree species of the forests are at least partly evergreen, while in ZE V/VI this is only true for some shrub species.
 For the ZB VI, a cold season of two or more months is already typical; the woody species almost all shed their leaves in autumn.
 Ecologically, the different regions of ZB V have probably not yet been studied intensively, nor can details be given about the ecosystems.
 It is also, particularly, difficult because most of the forests are rich in species and the growing conditions are favourable, so that the settlement density is usually high and the natural vegetation has almost completely disappeared.
 One must assume that the decisive factor is certainly the competition between the evergreen and the other species, but this is elusive.

-2 Tertiary forests, lauriphyllia and sclerophyllia
+2 Tertiary forests, lauriphylly and sclerophylly

-If the hard leaf vegetation of ZB IV evolved from a laurel-leaved vegetation form in geologically recent times, then laurel-leaved relict species should still be found in the Mediterranean region.
-Laurus nobilis occurs in the areas with higher precipitation and in diverse protected sites, especially also in the western Mediterranean.
-Arbutus (► Fig. G-5) is also laurel-leaved rather than hard-leaved.
+If the sclerophyllous vegetation of ZB IV evolved from a lauriphyllic vegetation form in geologically recent times, then lauriphyllic relict species should still be found in the Mediterranean region.
+Laurus nobilis occurs in the areas with higher precipitation and in diverse protected sites, especially also in the W Mediterranean.
+Arbutus (► Fig. G-5) is also lauriphyllic rather than sclerophyllic.
 Lauriphyllous species occur azonally in canyon forests or orozonally as cloud forest plots.
 Sclerophylls with woody cellular elements in the leaf (sclereids) have failed to displace lauriphylls only in very temperate sites and in nearly permanently humid areas.

-As zonal vegetation, laurel forest occurs over large areas only in East Asia (China, Japan) and in the southeastern USA.
-But many of the evergreen temperate forests are now only present in remnants, their species richness (for example in China, Korea or Japan, but also in the southeastern USA) is remarkably high, especially in southern Brazil.
+As zonal vegetation, laurel forests occurs over large areas only in East Asia (China, Japan) and in the SE USA.
+But many of the evergreen temperate forests are now only present in remnants, their species richness (for example in China, Korea or Japan, but also in the SE USA) is remarkably high, especially in S Brazil.
 Many species are endemic to their respective regions.

-The impoverished remnants of ZB V are the stands in northern Portugal, which are often degraded to heaths.
+The impoverished remnants of ZB V are the stands in NPortugal, which are often degraded to heaths.

-The Euxinian (Colchis) and Hyrcanian relict forests (◘ Fig. H-3) are characterized by their Tertiary relict species (e.g. on the southern coast of the Caspian Sea in Iran), where numerous genera are closely related to the Tertiary representatives attested by fossils.
+The Euxinian (Colchis) and Hyrcanian relict forests (◘ Fig. H-3) are characterized by their Tertiary relict species (e.g. on the S coast of the Caspian Sea in Iran), where numerous genera are closely related to the Tertiary representatives attested by fossils.
 This is equally true for the other ZB V regions.

 ◘ Fig. H-3 The hyrcanian forests in northern Iran along the Caspian Sea show Tertiary relict species.
 The forests are small-scale and under considerable anthropogenic pressure (photo Breckle).